denisdbell/petclinic-terraform/README.md

-# Terraform Remote Backend – Production Setup Guide
+# Terraform Azure ADO Deployment  –  Setup Guide

 This document describes the **production-grade setup** for a Terraform remote backend using **Azure Storage**, integrated with **Azure DevOps Pipelines** via a secure **Service Connection**.